 - Lying is the intentional falsification or denial of fact, the intentional creation of a false impression, or the breaking of a pledge. - Cheating is the giving or receiving of unauthorized information in schoolwork.
 It is also the representation of another's work as one's own.
-This unauthorized help may include, but is not limited to, the following: copying another student's work, turning in the work of someone else as one's own, and plagiarism, intentional or unintentional. - Stealing is the taking of anything without the permission of the owner.
+This unauthorized help may include, but is not limited to, the following: copying another student's work, turning in the work of someone else as one's own, using AI generated material as ones one's own, and plagiarism, intentional or unintentional. - Stealing is the taking of anything without the permission of the owner.